ClockworkZen/EasyOCR-Card-Scanner/README.md

 - **openai_api_key**: API key for accessing the OpenAI API for critical error scanning.
 - **CleanUpMode**: Set to `true` to enable cleanup of empty error directories; otherwise, `false`.
 Default is `true`.
 - **NoPrompt**: Set to `true` to automatically run the critical error scanner instead of prompting for user input; otherwise, `false`.
 Default is `false`.
+- **preprocessor_enabled**: Se to `true` to enable the preprocessor.
+This will automatically rotate the image according to EXIF and crop the image if it's larger than the size threshold.
+-  **size_threshold**: Set to 2300 by default

 ## Directory Structure
 The expected directory structure for the card images is as follows: